timogen-be/timogen-be.github.io/Readme.md

 First of the lists are priority

  - [ ] Report.
+ - [ ] Accelerate dev-to-prod by removing unused stuffs in prod.
  - [ ] HomePage.
  - [ ] BCE Link.
  - [ ] Validation Error.